cosmos/cosmos-sdk/x/auth/vesting/README.md

     V' = 25
     ```

-3. During vesting period 2, 5 coins are transferred and 5 coins are delegated
+3. During vesting period 2, 5 coins are transfered and 5 coins are delegated

     ```text
     DV = 5